 Understanding your credit report is a key part of financial planning.
 You have the right to receive a free credit report from each of the

-three major credit bureaus- Experian, TransUnion, and Equifax- once a year through the Annual Credit Report Request Service at
+three major credit bureaus- Experian, TransUnion, and Equifax- once a year through Annual Credit Report.com

 .
 The free